-Like eyeglasses, contact lenses treat refractive errors, including:
+Like eyeglasses, specialty contact lenses and contact lenses treat refractive errors, including:

 If you regularly experience blurred vision and it interferes with your ability to drive or look at a computer monitor, contact Dr. Gibbs right away.

-Dr. Gibbs offers several types of contact lenses, including:
+Dr. Gibbs offers several types of specialty contact lenses and contact lenses, including:

 You put daily wear contacts in when you wake up and remove them before going to bed at night.
 Most are made from soft, breathable materials and need to be replaced between two weeks and a month.

 Extended wear contacts can be worn overnight.
 Even so, it’s important to remove and clean them at least once a week.
 Failing to do so may increase the risk of irritation or an eye infection.

 If you have astigmatism, Dr. Gibbs might recommend toric lenses.
 Toric lenses have a unique shape that improves your eye’s ability to reflect light and focus.

 Am I a good candidate for specialty contact lenses and contact lenses?